Sterniii3/drugdevelopR/validation/test_cases/03_MultitrialTestCases.md

 Verify that for strategy 1, the program returns an expected utility of 1166.41, optimal sample sizes of 420 in phase II and 1044 in phase III (i.e. 1464 in total), 294 events in phase II and 731 event in phase III (i.e. 1025 in total), and an optimal threshold value of 0.86.
 For strategy 2, the program returns an expected utility of 811.67, optimal sample sizes of 386 in phase II and 1040 in phase III (i.e. 1426 in total), corresponding to two trials with 520 participants each, 270 events in phase II and 728 event in phase III (i.e. 998 in total), and an optimal threshold value of 0.85.
 For strategy 3, the program returns an expected utility of 1045.41, optimal sample sizes of 420 in phase II and 1386 in phase III, (i.e. 1806 in total) corresponding to three trials with 462 participants each, 294 events in phase II and 972 event in phase III (i.e. 1266 in total), and an optimal threshold value of 0.82.
-%For strategy 23, the program returns an expected utility of 1166.41, optimal sample sizes of 420 in phase II and 1044 in phase III (i.e. 1464 in total), 294 events in phase II and 731 event in phase III (i.e. 1025 in total), and an optimal threshold value of 0.86.%
+For strategy 23, the program returns an expected utility of 45.84, optimal sample sizes of 180 in phase II and 194 in phase III (i.e. 374 in total), 126 events in phase II and 136 events in phase III (i.e. 262 in total), and an optimal threshold value of 0.73.
+Furthermore, the probability, that a third trial ("pgo3") is needed is given by 0.09
+Note, that these are the same results as in test case 03.01, as for strategy 23, there is no parameter "fixed".

 ### 03.06 (shows that req.
 03.13 and 03.20 are met): {-}